snatesh/OpenFoamUtils/VOF_Extract_Field_at_Interface/README.md

 See below for a sample movie.
 The domain is rectilinear and essentially 2D (one cell thick in the z-direction).
 The two fluids are air and water, and the interface is initially defined to include a parabolic crater in the water at the left end, which was a symmetry plane so that only half the crater is considered.
-The goal is to extract the height of the wave (i.e. y coordinates of the interface) over time, as well as the pressure in excess of hydrostatic at the interface.
+The goal is to extract the height of the resulting wave (i.e. y coordinates of the interface) over time, as well as the pressure in excess of hydrostatic at the interface.

 ![Sample Frame](crater_wave.gif)